-- That'll be Frank.

-- That must be Frank.

 - That should be Frank.

 - That could be Frank.

 - That might be Frank.

 - That may be Frank.

 The modal verbs used here have been listed in what many consider to be the order of likelihood of something being true.
 You may or may not agree with this listing, but it gives you some idea of some of the choices available for drawing logical conclusions from situations.
 If we look at the negatives of these sentences, however, you can see just how much more complex it can become: